Deployment

 Health Checks

-The application provides a health check endpoint at /health
+The application provides a health check endpoint at /health:

 Rollback Procedure